tloeber/MLOps-best-practices/best-practices/Python/typing/readme.md

 # Typing
 Typing is key if you are using Python for anything more than one-off scripting.
 By using type hints plus a type checker, we get a viable alternative to strongly typed languages!
-While Python's type hints won't be used for performance optimization, they help catch a plethora of errors through static code analysis, so they are essential to writing robust code.
+Python's type hints won't be used for performance optimization by default, though there are independent projects such as PyPy which have had some success with this.
+More importantly, however, they help catch a plethora of errors through static code analysis, so they are essential to writing robust code.
+Like automated tests, static typing also provide the further benefit of making it much easier to keep the code base healthy: Not only do types make automated factory tools more powerful, because they provide additional semantics to our IDE, but static typing also provides an additional safety net that greatly reduces the risk that refactoring will break production, hence reducing the incentive to push our problems into the future.
+Similarly, having access to static analysis makes keeping dependencies up to date much easier, because our IDE can alert us right away if any package upgrade resulted in changed function/method/class signatures which are incompatible with our code.

 Mastering typing requires only a small upfront investment but quickly pays off: You can save a lot of time, as the IDE can alert you to your errors right as you make them.
 Due to the *instant* nature of this feedback - which has been shown to be of vital factors in